open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 ## Dataset and Data Transform Pipeline

-Commonly used interface example shows that the data transform pipeline argument `pipeline` and return value of dataset `__getitem__` method are both defined in input argument.
+The example of the Common Interface section shows that the data transform pipeline argument `pipeline` and return value of dataset `__getitem__` method are both defined in input argument.
 If dataset input argument does not define pipeline, it is the same as return value of `get_data_info` method.

 ```python